Chapter 2: Authorities and Structure

 - Developing the vendor base

 - Encouraging contracting innovation while using sound business judgment

-Contingency contracting officer responsibilities.(1) The goal of the CCO is to acquire the supplies and services needed by the warfighter to support essential missions in response to a crisis, contingency, or declaration of war.
+CCO(6).
+The CCO acquires supplies and services needed by the warfighter to support essential missions in response to a crisis, contingency, or declaration of war.

 The CCO has the following duties and responsibilities: